 An economic analysis of the cost of the Phase I program could involve a comparison of the MS4 operators’ costs with and without the Phase I program.
 The result would be marginal costs.
 Many of the reported Phase I program costs are not attributed solely to the program.
 In many cases, program elements such as street sweeping and litter control are services that have been performed by the Permittees long before they were required by any Clean Water Act permit.

 Therefore, the actual costs of the Phase I program for a Permittee are a portion of the reported costs.
-The State Water Board’s 2005 study, discussed earlier, estimated that 38% of the reported program costs could be fully attributed to the MS4 permits.
+The State Water Board’s 2005 study, discussed earlier, estimated that 38 percent of the reported program costs could be fully attributed to the MS4 permits.
 The remainder was attributed to the costs of pre-existing services provided by the Permittees.